-- Georgetown Solar Inc., a company incorporated in Alberta, Canada; - Portrush Petroleum USA, a company incorporated in the USA; - Westbridge Energy (U.S.) Corp, a company incorporated in the USA; - Accalia Point Solar LLC, a company incorporated in the USA; - Sunnynook Solar Energy Inc., a company incorporated in Alberta, Canada; - Dolcy Solar Inc., a company incorporated in Alberta, Canada - Eastervale Solar Inc., a company incorporated in Alberta, Canada; - Red Willow Solar Inc., a company incorporated in Alberta, Canada; - Westbridge Energy UK Limited, a company incorporated in England and Wales; and - Fiskerton BESS Limited, a company incorporated in England and Wales.
+- Georgetown Solar Inc., a company incorporated in Alberta, Canada; - Westbridge Energy (U.S.) Corp, a company incorporated in the USA; - Accalia Point Solar LLC, a company incorporated in the USA; - Sunnynook Solar Energy Inc., a company incorporated in Alberta, Canada; - Dolcy Solar Inc., a company incorporated in Alberta, Canada - Eastervale Solar Inc., a company incorporated in Alberta, Canada; - Red Willow Solar Inc., a company incorporated in Alberta, Canada; - Westbridge Energy UK Limited, a company incorporated in England and Wales; and - Fiskerton BESS Limited, a company incorporated in England and Wales.